skybet/skybet.github.io/_posts/2016-06-23-scripting-veritas-netbackup.md

 layout:     post
 title:      Scripting NetBackup Policy Creation
 author:     tom_davidson
-date:       2016-06-10 13:40:21
+date:       2016-06-23 13:40:21
-summary:    Veritas NetBackup has an extensive suite of CLI commands that can be used to configure most aspects of the product.
-However, documentation and examples of the use of these commands can be sparse. finding the correct syntax for all the commands with the documentation and community Virtual Sports is one of our most popular products; here is one of the ways we improved our monitoring of it.
+summary:    The documentation and examples of the use of NetBackup commands can be sparse.
+Here is how we used the CLI to script our policy creation.
 image:      tbc.png
-category:   Backup
+category:   Deployment
 tags:       linux, unix, scripting, bash, vmware, netbackup, policy, slp, replication, air
 ---

 Veritas NetBackup is a powerful backup platform, with extensive range of functionality.
 Some of the key features are the ability to backup a VMware Virtual Machine (VM) and to replicate backup images to remote sites.

 Our requirement is to have a repeatable process that can be used to create many tens, even hundreds of policies to backup VMs and replicate them to one or two remote sites.
 The use of the NetBackup Java Remote Administration Console (RAC) to perform this configuration would be very time consuming and the risk of human error high.
-The consequences of could mean the inability to restore data in the event of a disaster.
+The consequences of this could mean the inability to restore data in the event of a disaster.

-### The Challenge
+# The Challenge

-NetBackup does not yet have any APIs that can be used to programatically configure it, but it does come with extensive suite of CLI commands that can be used to configure most aspects of the product.
+NetBackup does not (yet) have any APIs that can be used to programatically configure it, but it does come with extensive suite of CLI commands that can be used to configure most aspects of the product.
 However, documentation and examples of the use of these commands can be sparse and difficult to understand.

-Some commands can be simple with a few, single option switches, but some can be very complex with tens of key-value pairs per switch, or with a variable number of key-value pairs depending on how many sub-operations you are configuring within a given object.
+Some commands can be simple with a few, single option switches, but some can be very complex with many key-value pairs per switch, or with a variable number of key-value pairs depending on how many sub-operations you are configuring within a given object.

-A policy can be as simple as a simple filesystem backup to local Storage Units (STU) with one schedule, or can be very complex with the backup of multiple VMs with a query language, multiple schedules, with multiple Storage Lifecycle Policies (SLP) each performing Auto Image Replication (AIR) to multiple sites, each of which may require import policies to be created on remote NetBackup Domains.
+A policy can be as simple as a simple filesystem backup to local Storage Units (STU) with one schedule, or can be very complex with the backup of multiple VMs with a query language, multiple schedules, with multiple Storage Lifecycle Policies (SLP) each performing Auto Image Replication (AIR) to multiple sites, each of which require import policies to have been created on remote NetBackup Domains.

 Putting all this together in a single one-liner tool with a few custom options requires that many CLI commands need to interact with the output from a previous command and modify their command line switches and options accordingly.

+I'm not going to go into the meaning of every option for every command, but simply present the commands that worked for us.
+If you require more details, please drop me a line or consult the man pages or Veritas Tech Support.

 ### Naming Conventions

 This is a good point to briefly discuss naming conventions.
 In order to be able to maintain consistency across multiple policy creations, and especially across multiple users, it is essential to have a defined naming convention.
 For our purposes, the following naming convention was adopted, in which the various components of NetBackup are broken down into segment according to the Policy Type:

 * All text is to be in lower case (to avoid complications in a mixed UNIX/Windows environment).
 * Only alphanumeric characters and underscore are permitted.
 * Underscores should be used in place of spaces.